-People with HIV may also experience the following:
+People with HIV may also experience one or more of these symptoms:

 Still have questions?
 Ask us here for more information.

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association